“Belinda should leave Christian Nodal,” Seer advises

 “How many people had said that Belinda had only brought Nodal bad luck in matters of work, in family matters because Nodal is fighting a lot with his father in labor matters and that Nodal no longer knows what to do, yes finish Belinda or continue, according to the astrologer commented. “

-Right now the relationship continues that even until he gave the ring, but then you realize that love ends when money is lacking, said the “cuban“, who points out that Nodal no longer has the same income as before.
+Right now the relationship continues that even until he gave the ring, but then you realize that love ends when money is lacking, said the “cuban“, who points out that Nodal no longer has the same income as before, which would lead to problems between them.

-Maybe Nodal still has to have but he no longer has the income he had before, he doesn’t have the concerts, the label has completely banned it, he can’t use their names or their albums.
+Maybe Nodal still has to have (money), but he no longer has the income he had before, he does not have the concerts, the label has completely banned it, he cannot use their names or their albums, he recalled after the conflict that “Belinda’s fiancé” is going through today.

-The fortune teller clarifies that it was not the “composer“and” pianist “, Belinda Peregrín Schüll, who” bad luck happened to him “to the young composer
+The fortune teller clarifies that it is not that the “composer“and” pianist “, Belinda Peregrín Schüll,” bad luck has happened “to the” composer “, as has appeared in certain comments.

 And that the letter from the @ m @ ntes will continue there, but it is not so much that Belinda’s bad luck happened to Nodal, simply that it was not her time to be a couple.

-Mhoni says that Christian Nodal needed to further strengthen his career, continue to grow and mature as a singer, he even suggested, due to his age, the “sonorense” could be following bad advice since he is still very young and inexperienced, says the guess.
+Mhoni refers that Christian Nodal needed to further strengthen his career, continue to grow and mature as a singer, he even suggested, due to his age, the “sonorense” could be following bad advice since he is still very young and inexperienced, says the fortune teller.

-They say that a lawsuit of more than five million dollars awaits him from the label.
+They say that a lawsuit of more than five million dollars from the label awaits him, said the seer in the middle of the program

-Similarly, the clairvoyant sends advice to Belinda who asks her to seriously resume her career and stop chasing after Nodal.
+Similarly, the clairvoyant sent a forceful advice to the “businesswoman”, Belinda Peregrín Schüll, whom she asks, seriously to resume her career and stop walking behind Nodal.

 And the thing is that Belinda has to get to work now too, she has to start moving on record issues, not be smelling … Nodal in every way, and looking for him everywhere.
 He commented in the middle of his predictions.